firalabs/firadmin/README.md

 }
 ```

+Update your packages with `composer update` or install with `composer install`.

-Publish the package configuration to your laravel application to override some of the configuration options
+####Publish the package configuration to your laravel application to override some of the configuration options.

-####Executing The Config Publish Command
+Executing The Config Publish Command

 ```bash
 php artisan config:publish firalabs/firadmin
 ```

-Update your packages with `composer update` or install with `composer install`.